-In the late 1600s, before computers and even before electricity, it was clear that openness and transparency trumped closed-door decisions that could leave the rest of us in the dark.
-Take the Web, where nearly any person can make a website on just about anything with a surprisingly small amount of effort.
-The site does not even have to be particularly good at what it’s doing, because the Internet itself is the most essential open system on the planet.
-Now, we live in an age of crowdsourced projects fueled by the ability to find almost anything we want to know or use on the World Wide Web.
+In the late 1600s, before computers and even before electricity, openness and transparency trumped closed-door decisions that could leave the rest of us in the dark.
+Take the Web, where nearly any person can make a website on just about anything with a small amount of effort.
+The site does not even have to be good at what it’s doing, because the Internet itself is the most essential open system on the planet.
+Now, we live in an age of crowdsourced projects fueled by the ability to find almost anything we want to know or use on the Worldwide Web.

 The most prominent and most easily recognizable area where openness is a major focus is in the smartphone market.
 Dubbed by TIME magazine as “the most important battle in technology,” the contrasting approaches to the future of computing by Apple and Google can be described in the simplest of terms – closed vs. open.

 In the Apple ecosystem, applications that are considered for the App Store still have stringent guidelines to follow – even if the process comes under scrutiny now and then.
 The operating system itself is not inherently made to be “broken” or altered.
-However, this means that the chances of your Apple device getting a virus is very low, and your information is much more secure.
-In other words, aside from a few complaints about customization, Apple’s system is designed to be clean-cut and reliable with a strong emphasis on stability and security.
-In this instance, the closed system works very well within the Apple ecosystem.
+However, this means that the chances of your Apple device getting a virus is low, and your information is much more secure.
+Aside from a few complaints about customization, Apple’s system is designed to be clean-cut and reliable with a strong emphasis on stability and security.
+The closed system works well within the Apple ecosystem.
 But where this falters is in intent.
 In some ways, it felt for a very long time that Apple just did not trust users enough to let them tinker with their software unless it was how Apple wanted it to be.
 And even then, the security can still be breached.

 Eventually, Apple released tools like software development kits (SDKs) and application programming interfaces (APIs).
 By opening the toolbox that Apple themselves used, millions of developers could work together for free.
 The annual Worldwide Developers Conference (WWDC) further allows Apple to really determine how much control is needed from both the consumer end of the spectrum and the company itself.